marijnh/Eloquent-JavaScript/09_regexp.md

 global (`g`) or sticky (`y`) option enabled, and the match must happen through the `exec` method.
-Again, a less confusing solution would have been to just allow an extra argument to be passed to `exec`, but confusion is an essential characteristic of JavaScript's regular expression interface.
+Again, a less confusing solution would have been to just allow an extra argument to be passed to `exec`, but confusion is an essential feature of JavaScript's regular expression interface.

 ```
 let pattern = /y/g;